 If this was a movie it would have all of the story of a true drama; mother gives birth to a child who suffers the trauma of a brain hemorrhage leading to a lifelong disability but what has come out of that child’s disability is truly a story of love and triumph not only for the family but the birth of two organizations which have changed the world as we know it today, improving the lives of so many children.
-This is the inspirational journey of the Kramm Family of and the story of the birth of FLAVORx and Hadley’s Park, the love they have for each other and families across the world.
+This is the inspirational journey of the Kramm Family and the story of the birth of one company that was developed to take the “yuck” out of medicine and Hadley’s Park, the first fully inclusive playground in the State of Maryland and one of the first in the country.
+The complicated love they had for each other and families across the world.

 Let’s go back to the beginning of the story…

 Way back… Back to the early 80’s; the era of Madonna and the first personal computers when Kenny and Shelley Kramm met in college and went from best friends to sweethearts.
 They both graduated and received a Bachelor of Science from the University of Maryland where Kenny studies concentrated on Advertising Design and Business and Shelley’s studies were Interior Design and Landscape Architecture.
 Kenny was a member of the Omicron Nu honors society and Shelley a member of Alpha Delta Pi Sorority.

 A year after graduating college and both working in the real world they were married and started their life together.
 After a few bumps in the world of Advertising and Design Kenny decided he had enough and went back to his families pharmacy where he enjoyed the daily interactions with the customers.
 He strived to give his customers 100% customer care.